 The Savannah is a cross between a domestic cat and a medium-sized, large-eared African cat called a Serval.
 This uniquely beautiful breed was first registered with The International Cat Association in 2001 and has become increasingly popular.
 Despite their wild heritage, they are friendly, sociable animals that are known for their loyalty, often following their owners around the home.
 These highly intelligent cats are known to open doors and cupboards on their own, so be careful where you hide their food!

-This domestic cat breed certainly has a wild appearance that is further enhanced by their large ears, and they were actually derived from breeding a few species of wild jungle cats with domestic varieties.
+The Chausie certainly has a wild appearance that is further enhanced by their large ears, and they were actually derived from breeding a few species of wild jungle cats with domestic varieties.
 The kittens closely resemble lion cubs, with their deep chests and high-set large, round ears.
 They are intelligent, active, and playful cats that retain a lifelong curiosity for their surroundings.

 12. Egyptian Mau

 The Egyptian Mau is one of the few naturally spotted breeds of domestic cats.
 They are medium-sized, with medium-length, beautifully patterned coats.
 These cats are a rare breed, with fewer than 200 kittens being registered every year.
-They have a characteristic “scarab beetle” or ”M” marking on their forehead and usually have distinctive green eyes and of course, large pointed ears.
+They have a characteristic “scarab beetle,” or ”M” marking on their forehead and usually have distinctive green eyes and, of course, large pointed ears.
 These cats are particularly sensitive to anesthesia and medicine.

 13. Russian Blue Cat

 One look at the Russian blue, and you can tell precisely where they get their name.
-They have a distinctive blue coat that can range from sliver blue to deep blue and grey.
+They have a distinctive blue coat that can range from silver blue to deep blue and grey.
 Their stunning coat is usually short and coarse and stands out stiffly from their body.
-They are known for being friendly and highly intelligent but are also somewhat reserved and tranquil, preferring to explore their surroundings with their curious nature than playing.
+They are known for being friendly and highly intelligent but are also somewhat reserved and tranquil, preferring to explore their surroundings with their curious nature than play.